leafliber/wearable_project_django/README.md

 Team 7 Project 5 Group 1

 ## How to use
-first you have to install `torch` under the [offical instruction](https://pytorch.org/get-started/locally/)
-PS: torch==2.6 is not work unless set torch  trust pt model with mmclassification.

-then use `pdm` `conda` or `pip` to manage this project
+this project uses `pdm` to manage this project

 #### pdm (not adapt with conda, if you installed conda, please skip it)
 ```shell